parrot-qa/dataset/README.md

 # Database schema

+We will use MongoDB for our database needs.
+MongoDB being no-SQL natively supports JSON structured documents, which will make it straightfoward to import/export data locally as needed.

+In MongoDB, documents are grouped and stored in "collections", which are equivalent to tables in a traditional RDBMS sense.
+For more details, see: https://www.mongodb.com/docs/manual/core/databases-and-collections/

 ## Courses

 This collection stores data about the courses that are present in the dataset.
 This can be used, for example, to filter documents by relevant course during training.